Zolyn/derive_adhoc/doc/template-syntax.md

 `$fname` has the hygiene span of the driver field name.
 Instead, use `$vpat`, `$fpatname`, or `${paste ... $fname ...}`.

+### `$fvis`, `$tvis` - visibility

+The declared visibility of the field, or toplevel type.

+Expands to `pub`, `pub(crate)`, etc.
+Expands to nothing for private types or private struct fields.

+Always expands to nothing for enum fields, even though those might be public.
+Variants don't have visibility -
+Rust enum variants inherit visibility from the enum itself - so there is no `$vvis`.

 ### `$ftype`, `$ttype`, `$tdeftype` - types

 The type of the field, or the toplevel type.